travers58/web/content/sample01.md

 >Ok.
 The text should show up on the CDN and the smoke job is #4.

 >Look for a upstream project trigger here job is #4 on the master branch

+>Update to web repo will trigger master on gatsby/master Success is job #5